I. Procedure statement

 Paying for upgrades to first class travel where such upgrades are not allowable under University travel regulations.

 Payment for significant others/guests’ attendance at events lacking a legitimate business purpose.
-See Policy 202 for more information.

 Payments to University employees for services, including awards or honoraria.
 These must be made through the University’s payroll system.